 Half clock hand shape

-With half of the hand created I now want to make a symmetrical copy so with this object selected, go to the toolbar and find the Reflect tool there.
+With half of the hand created I now want to make a mirrored or symetrical copy of this, so with this object selected, I can go to the toolbar and find the Reflect tool there.
 The icon below shows you how this looks.

-We've now got 2 parts of our clock hand and we want to then join them together to make the single clock hand.
+Having clicked coppy we now have 2 parts of our clock hand and we want to then join them together to make the single clock hand.
 Select the top 2 points using the Direct Selection Tool.
 If you were to go directly to Object > Path > Join it would give you a straight line between those 2 points.
 Obviously not what we want for a nice sharp clock hand.
 Instead, go to Object > Path > Average.
-This will move the 2 points on top of each other.
+This will move the 2 points so they are on top of each other.

 Once you've moved the 2 points on top of each others, you can then use Object > Path > Join.
-Try this on the bottom part of the clock hand as well, selecting the two bottom points and joining them as explained above.
+Repeat this on the bottom part of the clock hand as well, selecting the two bottom points and joining them as explained above.

-Remember to use the Direct Selection tool and not the Selection tool for both of these.
-Experiment with that too and see what you get!
+Remember to use the Direct Selection tool (white arrow) and not the Selection tool (black arrow) for both of these.